guidefari/here_hugo/content/til/ws.md

 tags: [til, react, websockets]
 ---
 # Websockets
 - URL protocol used isn’t `http` or `https`, it is instead `ws://` or `wss://`
 - `wss://` is websockets over TLS, same way `https` is.
 - With http, the comms are one way in that server can only respond to an HTTP req initiated by the client, whereas with websockets, the server can also initiate comms
+  - 2 way TCP/IP connection between a client and a server
+  - full-duplex

 > In a WebSocket request, a client requests that once HTTP connection is established, the server should *Upgrade* to WebSocket connection, as defined in the *Connection*